Tutorial | Governance lifecycle#

 Start the workflow of a governed child item#

-Your governed project is in progress, but recall that governed child items have their own workflow stages.
-Let’s walk through the workflow for a project bundle.
+Your Govern project is in progress, but recall that governed child items have their own workflow steps.
+In particular, the workflow of Govern bundles and Govern model versions, according to the standard template, includes a step with an attached sign-off.

-1. From the governed bundle, select the Review workflow stage.
+From the governed bundle, select the Review workflow step.

 Tip